shaunakmukherjee/iJamU-the-jamming-app/README.md

 ```

 The Aux contains all the auxiliary, previous files used in the iterations preceding this.
 They've been kept for the sake of coverage.

-###PREVIOUS ITERATION WORKFLOW has been shown below for reference:

 ## Vision Statement/Overview
 >We will be attempting to build a service that will allow musicians to interact, collaborate and basically, produce music together.
 The whole concept of 'jamming' will be redefined, as users will be given the opportunity to view profiles of musicians in their area - who play different instruments (guitar, drums, keyboards, etc.), with varying skills in different genres - and connect with them to produce music together.
 Our app will enable users to either search for other musicians for a gig; search for bands to join; or simply look for like-minded individuals to play some music, relax and socialize through 'jamming'.